Get new recipes each week + free 5 email series

 Find a Recipe

-Forget the re-gifted bottle of wine and whip up one of these easy treats instead.
+Forget the re-gifted bottle of wine and whip up one of these easy homemade hostess gifts instead.

 If you’re a fan of pecan pie, you’re going to love these pecan squares.
 A buttery shortbread crust and rich caramel-pecan topping make them truly over-the-top — the perfect hostess gift, treat for your co-workers, or potluck dessert over the holidays.